Communication Academy

 Get fit for your next media appearance and develop a passion for media work!

-- The role and functioning of the media for ETH Zurich and in society
+- The role and responsibility of the media for science and for society

-- Know what to expect from and the difference between Swiss and international media
+- Journalists’ working methods, expectations, and the key differences between German-language and international media

-Science for Policy Talk: Science-Based Policy Advice for Climate Action
+Science for Policy Talk: Insights into Evidence-Based Policy Advice

 Through experience reports from ETH researchers and policy actors, this Brown Bag session offers a discussion platform on the role of science in policy and provides insights into the world of science-based policy advice.